nyxxxie/serenity/CONTRIBUTING.md

 To build documentation, simply execute `python setup.py build_sphinx`.

 ## Unit tests
-include them with your code when applicable.  if you want to contribute a unit tests to test for a potential bug or to strengthen the existing test suite, feel free
+Unit tests are a useful way to test code you write.
+Not only does it save you the work of having to write a test client to test your features, but it also allows future developers to test your features when they may have made changes.
+Spade requires that unit tests be submitted with code patches when applicable, both because of the aforementioned reasons and because it makes it easier to review pull requests.
+If you are looking for a low-complexity way to start working on spade, creating new unit tests to increase test coverage is an excellent way to do so!

 ## Branching
 Spade uses the [gitflow][3] development model.
 Branches other than develop and